mikeizbicki/cmc-csci040/topic_06_Python_SyntacticSugar/README.md

-# Topic 09: Syntactic Sugar
+# Syntactic Sugar

-## Announcements

-Before Thursday class, create an account at <https://groq.com/>.

-## Lecture Notes
+Your next quiz notes is posted at <>

 "Syntactic Sugar" is a short way of writing common idioms in code.
 Python is famous for having lots of syntactic sugar.